No cases since 1989, PAHO sees high risk of polio return to Brazil - News

 In Brazil, there has been no record of infected people since 1989 and, in 1994, the country received the eradication certificate issued by PAHO/WHO (Pan American Health Organization/World Health Organization).

-However, in the last ten years, polio vaccine coverage has dropped from 96.5% (2012) to 61.3% (2021) in Brazil, a fact that lights up the warning signal, especially at a time when the disease is detected in some countries.
+However, in the last ten years, polio vaccine coverage has dropped from 96.5% (2012) to 61.3% (2021) in Brazil, a fact that lights up the alert, especially at a time when the disease is detected in some countries.

-“We live in the world in a globalized way and, when we least expect it, we can have the reintroduction of a virus that did not circulate here in Brazil”, said the infectious disease specialist and vaccine consultant at Delboni Medicina Diagnóstica, from the Dasa network, Maria Isabel, in an interview. to R7 in August this year.
+“We live in the world in a globalized way and, when we least expect it, we may have the reintroduction of a virus that did not circulate here in Brazil”, said Maria Isabel, infectious disease specialist and vaccine consultant at Delboni Medicina Diagnóstica, of the Dasa network, in an interview. to R7 in August this year.

 As a result, the campaign was extended until September 30.